 It’s important to identify a goal from the start, as this can determine what equipment you buy and how you use it.
-It also links to the legal aspects of using surveillance cameras to stop fly tipping, as UK surveillance laws state that you must only use cameras and camera footage for the specific purpose you bought the equipment for.
-Some people of course aim to do both, with deterring further instances of fly tipping their main objective and capturing usable evidence an extra bonus.
+It also links to the legal aspects of using surveillance cameras to stop fly-tipping, as UK surveillance laws state that you must only use cameras and camera footage for the specific purpose you bought the equipment for.
+Some people, of course, aim to do both, with deterring further instances of fly-tipping as their main objective and capturing usable evidence as a bonus.

-Good quality surveillance equipment isn’t cheap, but how much you spend all depends upon your main goal.
-If you want to capture the best quality footage, which can capture identifying details of the perpetrators and the number plate and model of their vehicle, then you’ll need to spend more on top quality equipment.
+Good quality surveillance equipment isn’t cheap, but how much you spend depends upon your main goal.
+If you want to capture the best quality footage, which can capture identifying details of the perpetrators and the number plate and model of their vehicle, then you’ll need to spend more on top-quality equipment.
 If you mainly want to deter perpetrators, a standard surveillance camera will do the trick.
-It may even provide good evidence depending on the light and distance from the fly tipping spot.
+It may even provide good evidence depending on the light and distance from the fly-tipping spot.

 Surveillance camera footage as evidence in a prosecution

-It can sometimes be difficult to successfully prosecute fly tippers, even with video evidence.
-It costs UK councils around £17 million to enforce fly tipping laws, according to BBC News.
+It can sometimes be difficult to successfully prosecute fly-tippers, even with video evidence.
+It costs UK councils around £17 million to enforce fly-tipping laws, according to BBC News.
 Unless local authorities have great quality, convincing evidence, they may not be able to secure a successful prosecution or even attempt to do so.
-This isn’t to say that fly tippers aren’t successfully prosecuted however, or that residents’ video evidence isn’t regularly used.
-It’s just important to be realistic in your expectations, so you’re not disappointed if this is the sole reason you bought your camera.
+However, this isn’t to say that fly-tippers aren’t successfully prosecuted or that residents’ video evidence isn’t regularly used.
+It’s just important to be realistic in your expectations so you’re not disappointed if this is the sole reason you bought your camera.

-While some professional fly tippers won’t be put off by the obvious presence of a CCTV camera, many will run scared if they know they’re being filmed.
+While some professional fly-tippers won’t be put off by the obvious presence of a CCTV camera, many will run scared if they know they’re being filmed.
 This is one of the most powerful benefits a surveillance camera of any kind can offer.
 If using cameras as a deterrent is your main objective, consider carefully how you place them.
-Up high but visible is a good position to go for, and signage informing people that recording is taking place can be helpful.
+Up high but visible is a good position to go for; signage informing people that recording is taking place can be helpful.
 However, there can be risks.
-For example, a fly tipper could damage your camera in the hope of destroying the footage (which is why placing it out of reach is such a smart move).
+For example, a fly-tipper could damage your camera in the hope of destroying the footage (which is why placing it out of reach is such a smart move).
 You may also want to think about whether a dummy camera could do the same job.

 When positioning your camera, be very careful that it doesn’t point at any of your neighbour’s properties.
-They will understandably be upset if they feel you are spying on them, even unintentionally.
+They will understandably be upset if they feel you are unintentionally spying on them.
 Just as importantly, it’s against the law to use surveillance cameras in a way that breaches someone else’s privacy.

-It takes time to monitor the footage, manage its storage and also to maintain your equipment in all weathers.
+It takes time to monitor the footage, manage its storage, and maintain your equipment in all weather.
 You need to make sure you have enough time to commit to this before installing a camera.

 Last but by no means least, it’s important to think about how you’ll abide by UK data protection laws.
 You need to make sure that your system is secure and take all reasonable measures against hacking.
-For filming anywhere outside of the boundaries of your property, you also need to look after the footage – ensuring it is not sold, shared, lost or misused.
-It should only be used for a specific purpose (i.e. providing evidence to the police to prosecute fly tipping offences) and deleted once it has been used for that purpose.
+For filming outside of your property's boundaries, you also need to look after the footage – ensuring it is not sold, shared, lost or misused.
+It should only be used for a specific purpose (i.e. providing evidence to the police to prosecute fly-tipping offences) and deleted once it has been used for that purpose.